AnkushinDaniil/AnkushinDaniil.github.io/_posts/2024-04-04-welcome-to-jekyll.markdown

 ### Hello!

 This is my first post on my blog.
 It's worth saying that I'm not a native speaker, so reasonable criticism is acceptable.
-My name is Daniil and I am a software developer at the beginning of my professional career.
+My name is Daniil and I'm a software developer at the beginning of my professional career.

 At the moment I have a master's degree in light guide photonics and programmable electronics and a lot of experience in this field.
 Nevertheless, I decided to change my career path due to my passion for blockchain technologies, especially [Ethereum][ethereum].